 Of course, if overeating is not the cause of your weight problem (and it very often isn't, contrary to popular belief), then suppressing your appetite is not going to help.

 To understand more about why overeating and 'emotional eating' are very often not the cause of overweight and how to tackle the real causes of your diet not working, check out the e-book "Why Can't I Lose Weight - The Real Reasons Diets Fail And What To Do About It".

-3) Latest recipes released in the Low Carb / Low GI Cookbook
+3) Latest recipes released in The Low Carb is Easy Cookbook

-For those of our readers who are subscribers to the Low Carb / Low GI Cookbook, a new recipe has just been released: mock rice pudding.
+For those of our readers who are subscribers to The Low Carb is Easy Cookbook, a new recipe has just been released: mock rice pudding.
 You will find this recipe already in your Cookbook next time you log in.

 4) Did you know?

 - ...
 Your stomach is not the only organ you need to think about when trying to lose weight.
 Your liver is important too, as it has to metabolise all that stored fat you're trying to lose.
 If it's not in good shape, or has too much other work to do (such as detoxifying your body of all the chemicals you put into it) then your weight loss will suffer.